How to write LinkedIn Recommendations

 First and foremost, you're doing a really nice thing for someone else, and that has value in and of itself.
 If you're writing a recommendation for someone that did some outstanding work for you, this is an opportunity for you to formally and publicly thank them and praise them for a job well done.
 A well-written recommendation can often provide a much-needed boost to someone's morale!
 Frankly, in most businesses today, the most common feedback received is negative.
 Most people don't bother to provide much feedback if they've had a positive experience.
 By breaking that cycle and posting a positive recommendation for someone, you may just be providing that bit of positive feedback that they needed to get through whatever else is going on in their business that day.

 Second, whenever you provide a recommendation to someone on LinkedIn, not only does it get displayed on their profile (if they approve it), it also shows up on yours!
 Think about that for a moment.
 If I'm thinking about working with you and I happen to look at your LinkedIn profile and see that you have a nice collection of recommendations that you've offered other people, that may affect how I view you and your professionalism, just as all the other information you wrote on your profile influences me.
 There's a reason why LinkedIn will tell you that your profile is not yet complete if you haven't recommended anyone else yet.
 Recommending other people, and writing great recommendations, reflects well on you!
+(And that's a big part of optimizing your LinkedIn profile to make it the best possible.
+For more tips, check out The Ultimate Guide to the Perfect LinkedIn Profile.)

 How to Recommend Others